-Schuhmann, R., and Eichhorn, B. (Editors) (to be published 2019), Contractual Management: A Holistic Approach to a Diverse Issue, Springer Verlag
+Schuhmann, R., and Eichhorn, B. (Editors) (2019), Contractual Management: A Holistic Approach to a Diverse Issue, Springer Verlag

-Eichhorn, B. (to be published 2019), The Second-Hand Software Case - Knowledge Management in the Contract Planning Stage, in: Schuhmann, R., and Eichhorn, B. (Editors), Contractual Management: A Holistic Approach to a Diverse Issue: Springer Verlag
+Eichhorn, B. (2019), The Second-Hand Software Case - Knowledge Management in the Contract Planning Stage, in: Schuhmann, R., and Eichhorn, B. (Editors), Contractual Management: A Holistic Approach to a Diverse Issue: Springer Verlag

-Schuhmann, R. (to be published 2019), The Tricky Boiler Case - Managing Scope Issues in Project Execution, in: Schuhmann, R., and Eichhorn, B. (Editors), Contractual Management: A Holistic Approach to a Diverse Issue: Springer Verlag
+Schuhmann, R. (2019), The Tricky Boiler Case - Managing Scope Issues in Project Execution, in: Schuhmann, R., and Eichhorn, B. (Editors), Contractual Management: A Holistic Approach to a Diverse Issue: Springer Verlag

-Wittig, F. (to be published 2019), The X Virus Case Set - Leeway for Contractual Steering of Hospital Treatment, in: Schuhmann, R., and Eichhorn, B. (Editors), Contractual Management: A Holistic Approach to a Diverse Issue: Springer Verlag
+Wittig, F. (2019), The X Virus Case Set - Leeway for Contractual Steering of Hospital Treatment, in: Schuhmann, R., and Eichhorn, B. (Editors), Contractual Management: A Holistic Approach to a Diverse Issue: Springer Verlag

-Zimmermann, G., and Eichhorn, B. (to be published 2019), The Jamaika Coalition Case – Managing Political Coalitions through Contract, in: Schuhmann, R., and Eichhorn, B. (Editors), Contractual Management: A Holistic Approach to a Diverse Issue: Springer Verlag
+Zimmermann, G., and Eichhorn, B. (2019), The Jamaika Coalition Case – Managing Political Coalitions through Contract, in: Schuhmann, R., and Eichhorn, B. (Editors), Contractual Management: A Holistic Approach to a Diverse Issue: Springer Verlag

 Seizov, O., Wulf, A. J., and Luzak, J., (2019), The Transparent Trap.
 Analyzing Transparency in Information Obligations from a Multidisciplinary Empirical Perspective, Journal of Consumer Policy, 42 (1), pp.149-173